-A fit-for-purpose solution, Bluetooth allows developers to create wireless innovations that best meet the needs of their target use case.
+A fit-for-purpose solution, Bluetooth technology allows developers to create wireless innovations that best meet the needs of their target use case.
 While the most well-known Bluetooth use cases, such as audio streaming and wearables, are built with short-range connectivity in mind, this is not because of an inherent limit to the effective range of the technology.
 Bluetooth has the flexibility to be as precise as less than a meter or to reliably connect devices more than a kilometer apart.
 When determining signal range and reliability at greater distances, several factors need to be considered.

 Radio spectrum stretches from 30 Hz to 300 GHz.
 The lower the frequency, the longer the range.
 However, the lower the frequency, the lower the data rate it can support.
 As a result, selecting a radio spectrum comes with tradeoffs between range and data rate.

-Bluetooth uses the 2.4 GHz ISM spectrum band (2400 to 2483.5 MHz), which enables a good balance between range and throughput.
+Bluetooth technology uses the 2.4 GHz ISM spectrum band (2400 to 2483.5 MHz), which enables a good balance between range and throughput.
 In addition, the 2.4 GHz band is available worldwide, making it a true standard for low-power wireless connectivity.

 Think of transmit power like the volume of your voice.
 The louder you speak, the farther away someone can hear you, but the more energy it takes.